-Another reason people get stuck when they’re decluttering is that they have unrealistic expectations.
+Another reason people struggle with decluttering is that they have unrealistic expectations.
 This isn’t a personal criticism—I struggled with the exact same thing when I was decluttering my home and life.

-But here’s the thing … odds are it took you years to accumulate all your stuff.
-It’s probably going to take a while to declutter too!
+But here’s the thing … the odds are it took you years to accumulate all your stuff, and it’s probably going to take a while to declutter too!
 So set realistic expectations for yourself.

 Think about how much time you realistically have available for decluttering and set small goals.
 Then when you achieve them, you’ll feel good about the progress you’ve made instead of feeling like you’re falling behind.

-One way to reduce the number of decisions is to use rules when you’re decluttering.
-I talk about this a lot in my Simple Guide to a Simple Wardrobe but in summary, ask yourself what broad generalisations can you make about the space you’re decluttering?
+One way to reduce the number of decisions is to create your own rules for decluttering.
+Ask yourself what broad generalisations can you make about what you will or won’t keep.

-For example, I know that I never get around to dry-cleaning my clothes, so when I decluttered my closet I made the rule that I wasn’t going to keep anything that was dry-clean-only.
+For example, I know that I never get around to dry-cleaning my clothes, so when I decluttered my closet, I made a rule that I wasn’t going to keep anything that was dry-clean-only.

-This made my life so much easier—I decided what to declutter once and then I didn’t have to think too much about the individual items.
-This saved me time and helped me make better decisions about what to keep.
+This made my life so much easier—I decided what to declutter once, and then I didn’t have to think too much about individual items.
+It saved me time and helped me make better decisions about what to keep.

 How does this item add value to my life?

-I believe that everything in my home has to earn its right to be there and this question helps me get to the heart of the issue.
-If it doesn’t add value to my life, it doesn’t belong in my life.
+I believe that everything in my home has to earn its right to be there, and this question helps me walk the talk.
+If something doesn’t add value to my life, it doesn’t belong in my life.
 (This goes for everything, not just physical clutter!)

-One simple tip that really helps me when I’m decluttering is I never spend more than five minutes deciding on a single item.
+One simple tip that helps me when I’m decluttering is never spending more than five minutes deciding on a single item.

-I know that if I do, I’m likely to end up down a dark rabbit hole of nostalgia, shame or distraction … and this is how I get stuck.
-I lose my motivation for decluttering, and next thing I know a few hours have passed and I’ve gotten nothing done.
+I know that if I do, I’m likely to end up down a rabbit hole of nostalgia, shame or distraction—and this is how I get stuck.
+I lose my motivation for decluttering, and the next thing I know, a few hours have passed and I’ve done nothing.

-If this sounds at all familiar, then try this: set a timer for five minutes and if you can’t make a decision in that time, put it aside and move on.
+If this sounds at all familiar, then try this: set a timer for five minutes, and if you can’t decide in that time, put it aside and move on.
 I think you’ll find you get a lot more done that way!

-Right, so those items you can’t decide about?
-I put them in a “maybe” pile and I know this goes against a lot of popular decluttering advice but here are my thoughts on the situation.
+Those items you can’t decide about what to do about?
+Put them in a “maybe” pile for now.
+I know this goes against a lot of popular decluttering advice, but here are my thoughts on the situation.

-If you can’t declutter something in five minutes, there’s likely some deeper underlying issue that you need to tackle—identity issues, guilt, shame, fear … I’ve learned that in order to declutter your stuff, you often have to declutter something deeper first.
+If you can’t declutter something in five minutes, there’s likely some deeper underlying issue that you need to tackle—guilt, shame, fear, loss of identity, etc. And I’ve learned that to declutter your stuff, you often have to declutter something deeper first.

-This can take time and that’s OK.
-Put your “maybe” pile aside and give yourself permission to work through one item at a time.
-It might take a while but remember, not everyone can declutter their home in a weekend.
+This can take time, and that’s OK.
+Put your “maybe” pile aside and give yourself permission to work through it one item at a time.
+It might take a while but remember, not everyone can declutter an entire home in a weekend.
 Don’t feel bad if you need time to let go.

 Do the same with your clutter.
 “Turn on the light” by talking about it with friends or even by exploring your feelings in a journal.
 I think you might be surprised by how an honest conversation can completely change the way you feel—and in turn, empower you to move forward.